fuguswarm/fuguswarm/README.md

 - 👋 Hi, I’m @fuguswarm
-- 👀 I’m interested in DeFi & Web 3
+- 👀 Will see you next @ DevCon BKK 12-15 Nov
 - 🌱 For web 3 builders, join us at https://t.me/DeveloperEcosystem and DM admin for opportunities.
 - 💞️ For partner projects, email me at june@blockcarbon.io
-- 📫 How to reach me discord ManiaKugel#8740
+- 📫 How to reach me @ discord ManiaKugel#8740

 <!---
 fuguswarm/fuguswarm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.